luk036/luk036.github.io/algo4dfm/useful_skew.md

 - Need more engineer training.
 - Balanced clock-tree is more difficult to build.
-- Don't know how to handle process variation, multi-corner multi-mode, ..., etc.
+- Don't know how to handle process variation, multi-corner-multi-mode, ..., etc.

 ### Why

 If you do it correctly,

-- spend less time for struggling timing issues.
+- spend less time for struggling the timing issues, or
-- obtain better chip performance or yield.
+- get better chip performance or yield.

 ---